bbrewington/docs.getdbt.com/website/docs/docs/core/pip-install.md

 Note that using a prerelease version before the final, stable version means the version isn't fully optimized and can result in unexpected behavior.
 Additionally, frequent updates and patches during the prerelease phase may require extra time and effort to maintain.

-To install prerelease versions of dbt Core and your adapter, use this command:
+To install prerelease versions of dbt Core and your adapter, use this command (replace `dbt-adapter-name` with your adapter)

 ```shell
 python3 -m pip install --pre dbt-core dbt-adapter-name